eliminmax/eambfc/README.md

 * -q and -j will not affect arguments passed before they were.

-** Optimization will mess with error reporting, as error locations will be location in the intermediate representation text, rather than the source code.
+** Optimization can make error reporting less precise.
 Remaining options are treated as source file names.
-If they don't end with '.bf' (or the extension specified with '-e'), the program will abort.
+If they don't end with '.bf' (or the extension specified with '-e'), the program will raise an error.

 ```